 Empowerment, agility and partnership are key differentiating factors at the heart of our mission and at the service of your clients’ assets.
-Did you know that we are the only major bank in Canada to sub-advise exclusively to other firms the portfolio management of the funds built for our product shelf?
+Did you know that we are the leading bank-affiliated asset manager in Canada to sub-advise exclusively to other firms the portfolio management of the funds built for our product shelf?
 And rightly so, NBI is the largest manager-of-managers in Canada1.
 This 100% open architecture structure is what sets us apart and it provides many benefits.

 First, it allows us to select amongst prominent global portfolio managers and to provide Canadian investors with their additional investment expertise, while opening up new investment opportunities.
 This structure also gives us the agility to maneuver the complex world of investing as we can change portfolio managers if they no longer meet our criteria for excellence in portfolio management, or if more promising professionals are identified.